Dindows-Systems/duckinator.net/_posts/2012-08-25-asthma-inhalers-arrogance.markdown

 ### What _is_ Asthma?

 I'll start this post off with a rather simplified explanation of asthma: asthma is caused by spasms in the _bronchi_ of the lungs, which leads to -- sometimes very severe -- difficulty breathing.
-Asthma _triggers_ are things that can trigger asthma attacks; they vary from person to person, can change as they get older, and can change _depending on how tired they are, or their emotional state at the time._ It's often, but not always, due to an allergic reaction.
-However, it can also be triggered by other forms of hypersensitivity -- for me, most strong smells can trigger an asthma attack.
+Asthma _triggers_ are things that can trigger asthma attacks; they vary from person to person, can change as they get older, and can change _depending on how tired they are, or their emotional state at the time,_ among many other things.
+It's often, but not always, due to an allergic reaction.
+It can also be triggered by other forms of hypersensitivity -- for me, most strong smells can trigger an asthma attack.
 I am more prone to asthma attacks when I'm tired or highly stressed.
 For some people, it's quite a bit more mild.
 For others, it's far more extreme.

 ### The medications